Mae Sai Border Crossing and Tachileik Day Trip

 Climb the steep staircase where you will find a huge scorpion statue situated up on the hill staring right at Myanmar.
 This monument is dedicated to Thailand’s Lanna King Naresuan, who famously beat back the Burmese invasions.
 The scorpion is a clear message to the Burmese not to invade again.

-Crossing Mae Sai Border Gate
+Mae Sai Border Crossing

 At the Myanmar immigration office, you will pay the 500 THB entry fee.
 Another cheaper option is to pay USD 10, a saving of about USD 5.
 The immigration staff will keep your passport and issue a visiting pass valid for 1 to 14 days.